texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_following.md

 We think that you're ready for a slightly harder tutorial.
 So I'm just going to tell you how this is done.

-- Check the first ADC channel.
+- Check the first sensor channel.
 - Store its value in a variable.
-- Use a **loop** to check each ADC channel.
+- Use a **loop** to check each of the eight channels.
 - **If** a channel has a higher value than the one stored, store that value.
 - Always store the channel corresponding to the highest value as well.
 - Put this into a **function**.